Search This Blog

 • The commute is long, about 10 to 12 hours by bus or car so prepare.
 If you have the budget, you may choose to take a plane.

-• The boat ride to the island may be bumpy depending on the weather condition.
+• The boat ride to the island may be bumpy depending on the weather conditions.
 We were lucky enough to go when the water was relatively still.

 • There is no cell phone signal on any of the islands except on top of the hills.
 Bring your phone when you climb any of the hills so you can call or post pictures online.
 Then again, having no cell phone signal can also be a good thing.